pmeet3720/internship-portal/README.md

 # internship-portal
-Developed internship portal using spring framework for user to search for internships, apply for it, etc.
+Developed internship portal using spring framework for user to search for internships, apply for internship, candidate / admin profile.